fastleansmart/covid19-district-reports/README.md

 - `npm build` for running a production build of the app
 - `npm test` for running all tests (for the frontend project)
 - `npm eject` for ejecting out of the create-react-app ecosystem

+## Putting it all together

+Both services can be started simultaneously using `docker-compose`.
+We added a `docker-compose.yml`.
+So executing the following command will start both the backend and the frontend container:

+    docker-compose up

+Happy hacking!